Ahmad-Rasheed-01/Digital-Forensics/xxd/README.md

       https://en.wikipedia.org/wiki/List_of_file_signatures

 ## Guide

+> **Note**: Some of the commands can take upto 15-20 minutes if using a virtual environment.

 #### 1. Find the path of the USB drive by using.
       lsblk
 <img src="1.lsblk.png" alt="Image Alt Text" width="500" height="250">